Adrian-PL/Project/README.md

 - expanded universe with lot of text to read
 - presence of charismatic and believable characters
 - hardcore difficulty and high realism

-Loose ideas:

-- lost games affect next ones like corpse of player or things changed in universum
-- world and its history is generated each time the game is played
-- unfair difficulty, situations impossible to reslove, " cheating " characters

 INSPIRATIONS